121onto/continuous-quadratic-knapsack/README.md

 # Algorithms for solving the continuous quadratic knapsack problem

+A python implementation of some solutions to the knapsack problem.
 This code is based on the following paper:

 M. Patriksson and C. Strömberg.
 Algorithms for the continuous nonlinear resource allocation problem – new implementations